jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_sqlanalysis.md

  Note:

 * Filtering affects the average, minimum, maximum, and last values displayed in the grid, as calculations are performed only on data retrieved from the SQL Server instance.
-* The data collected from the SQL instance can be filtered for display using local filters on the SQL Analysis - Workload view and the SQL Analysis grid (SQL Activity drilldown).
+* The data collected from the SQL instance can be filtered for display using local filters on the SQL Analysis - Workload report and the SQL Analysis grid (SQL Activity drilldown).

 ### Get these Event Classes